Swamp Thing: Brightest Day

 The conclusion of the crossover event Brightest Day revealed that the Swamp Thing had become corrupted by the personality of the villain Nekron in the wake of the Blackest Night crossover event.
 The Swamp Thing now believed himself to be Nekron, similar to how he had once believed himself to be Alec Holland.
-The Swamp Thing went on a rampage in Star City, ultimately seeking to destroy all life on Earth.
-The Entity within the White Lantern used several heroes, including Hawkman, Hawkgirl, Firestorm, the Martian Manhunter, Aquaman and Deadman to slow the rampage and to construct a new Swamp Thing based on the body of Alec Holland.
+The Swamp Thing went on a rampage in Star City, seeking to destroy all life on Earth.
+The Life Entity uses several heroes, including Hawkman, Hawkgirl, Firestorm, Martian Manhunter, Aquaman and Deadman, to slow the rampage while a new Swamp Thing was formed around the human remains of Alec Holland.
 Instead of merely thinking that it was Holland, this version of the Swamp Thing would actually be him.
 The new Swamp Thing defeated and killed the corrupted and original Swamp Thing.
-The Swamp Thing then restored life to natural areas around the world and declared that those who hurt the Green would face his wrath.
-He also restored Aquaman, Firestorm, Hawkman, and the Martian Manhunter to normal.
-The book ended with the Swamp Thing killing several businessmen who engaged in deliberate, illegal polluting activities.
+Restoring life to natural environments across the Earth, he declared that those who hurt the Green would face his wrath.
+He also restored Aquaman, Firestorm, Hawkman, and Martian Manhunter to normal.
+The book ended with the Swamp Thing resuming his original mission by killing several businessmen who engaged in deliberate, illegal polluting activities.

 Brightest Day Aftermath: The Search for the Swamp Thing

-This three–issue miniseries follows immediately after the events of Brightest Day, and follows the actions of John Constantine as he tries to work out what has changed with the Swamp Thing and track him down, with the assistance of Zatanna, the Batman, and Superman.
+This three–issue miniseries follows immediately after the events of Brightest Day, and follows the actions of John Constantine as he tries to work out what has changed with the Swamp Thing and track him down, with the assistance of Zatanna, Batman, and Superman.